MAJOR LOS ANGELES COUNTY MALLS & SHOPPING CENTERS

 The mall proper was also given an interior and exterior remodeling, which included a face lift for Macy's, as well as the installation of a new Dining Court and live performance area.
 Post & Beam and Buffalo Wild Wings restaurants -and a freestanding Staples- joined the tenant list.
 The remodeled mall was re-dedicated in April 2012.

-Meanwhile, in June 2018, the Los Angeles City Council gave initial approval to a controversial plan to redevelop the shopping hub into more of a mixed-use facility.
+Meanwhile, in June 2018, the Los Angeles City Council had given initial approval of a controversial plan to redevelop the shopping hub into more of a mixed-use facility.
 If said redevelopment is undertaken, it could add over 900 residential units, a 10-story office tower, hotel and "walkable retail village."

 Sources: